sutrolabs/census-docs/destinations/google-bigquery.md

 | --------------: | :------------: | ---------------------- |------------------------------------------|
 |         Table |        ✅       | Primary Keys or Columns with Uniqueness Constraints | Update or Create, Update Only, Add |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more Sync behaviors for BigQuery.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more BigQuery objects and/or behaviors

 ## 🚦Network Access Controls